billstclair/kakuro-master/cordova/README.md

 6. `cordova add platform ios`
 7. `cordova plugin add cordova-plugin-dialogs`
 8. `cordova plugin add cordova-plugin-statusbar`
+9. `cordova plugin add cordova-plugin-splashscreen`
-7. `cordova requirements`   # Do whatever it tells you to complete.
+10. `cordova requirements`   # Do whatever it tells you to complete.
-8. `cordova run ios --list` # Do whenever you want to see the emulated device list
+11. `cordova run ios --list` # Do whenever you want to see the emulated device list

 After that, you can test changes with: